joenb33/Tryallium/README.md

 <h2>Contributing</h2>
 <p>If you'd like to contribute to the project, please open an issue to discuss the changes you'd like to make.
 Pull requests are welcome!</p>
 <h2>Questions</h2>
-<p>If you have any questions or feedback about the project, feel free to open an issue or reach out to us at contact@tryallium.com.</p>
+<p>If you have any questions or feedback about the project, feel free to open an issue.</p>
 <h2>Future Plans</h2>
 <p>The creator of the website hopes to gain access to the New Bing AI to add more features and projects to the website.
 Stay tuned for updates!</p>
 <p>Thank you for visiting the TryAllium website!
 We hope you enjoy your time here.</p>